-- 2. If necessary, select an appropriate clinic encounter location and time. - 3.
-If necessary, select the Unit Dose radio button. - 4.
-If necessary, designate the injection site using the Injection Site drop-down box to locate and select the site (i.e., ARM, LEFT UPPER or THIGH, LEFT).

-- 5. Enter the Action Date/Time for the administration (you can use T for today, N for now, or enter a specific date and time, such as DEC 10, 2014@13:10). - 6.
+- 3. If necessary, select the Unit Dose radio button. - 4.
+If necessary, designate the injection site using the Injection Site drop-down box to locate and select the site (i.e., ARM, LEFT UPPER or THIGH, LEFT). - 5.
+Enter the Action Date/Time for the administration (you can use T for today, N for now, or enter a specific date and time, such as DEC 10, 2014@13:10). - 6.
 Place your cursor in the Scan Medication Bar Code field (the colored rectangle in front of the field will turn from red to green indicating that it is ready to receive data) and scan the medication,